cylead/storytelling-with-data-reproduced-by-tableau/README.md

 1. Various colors and shapes are confusing.
 2. The index of our services is not emphasized.
 3. Negative data are not necessary, which can be shifted to positive.
+4. The scattering chart type is not the best choice for comparing numeric values in this case.
 #### Improvements

 <p align="center">